Luciano (footballer, born 1987): Club career

 the club announced that his contract had been renewed for the following season.

 On 1 July 2021, Luciano joined Southern.
 On 17 July 2022, he left the club.

-Match fixing scandal
+Match-fixing scandal

 On 15 February 2024, Luciano was charged by ICAC for match-fixing.
+He was convicted along with footballer Brian Fok and a bookmaker on 8 May 2026 for one count of conspiracy to cheat at gambling.

+On 29 May 2026, Luciano was sentenced to 14 months and four weeks imprisonment.